Stone Arch Bridge

 Date and Time:

-Nature and dance are my healers.
-I can be found dancing on the street corner and wandering thru the forest.
-I am a mother, grandmother and auntie.
-I work in the environmental health field and am in training to be a dance movement therapist.
-I am also a ritual artist and priestess of public rituals including the fire dance performance for an annual Brigid festival.
-In 2012, I was the recipient of two Irrigate Placemaking grants to develop “The Flowering Dance Project”.
+Rae Eden Frank trained with the Minnesota Dance Theater before pursuing a career in social justice.
+Rae currently works in the environmental health field, and is in training to be a dance movement therapist.
+Rae offers community workshops using embodied movement as the medium for communication.
+Rae sees nature and dance as her healers and can be found dancing on the street corners or wandering in the forest.
+Rae is also a ritual artist and priestess of public rituals, including the fire dance performance at an annual Brighid Festival.
+In 2012, Rae was the recipient of two Irrigate Placemaking grants to develop “The Flowering Dance Project”.
 When not dancing, Rae can be found spending time with her two daughters and grandson or picking up litter along the freeway.
-This is my fourth Global Water Dances.
+This is her fourth Global Water Dances.

 History of Site and Related Water Issues:

 Minnesota is home to more than 10,000 lakes and more than 90,000 miles of rivers and streams.
 Many of these waterways are threatened by pollution and agricultural practices.
 An estimated 40 percent of the state’s lakes and streams are polluted making them unsafe to fish from or swim in.
 These factors led to negative impacts on the quality of life in Minnesota.